SnehaChou/Churn_Prediction_Model/README.md

 ## Steps Followed

 1. Data Sanity Check:
+Dataset consists of 77k patients and their different attributes such as Age, Gender, Tenure, Physical & Mental Conditions
 a.
 Removed Rows with duplicate member_id
 b.
 Removed outliers from some of the columns